michel-steuwer/typst-acmart/sample-typst-descend-pldi.typ

 These place expressions exist in Rust as well.

 In #Descend, we introduce two additional place expressions: #emph[select]s and #emph[view]s.
-The select expression $p bracket.l.double e#`.forall`\(d) bracket.r.double$ distributes the ownership of elements within the array place expression $p$ over each sub-execution resource in dimension $d$.
+The select expression $p bracket.l.stroked e#`.forall`\(d) bracket.r.stroked$ distributes the ownership of elements within the array place expression $p$ over each sub-execution resource in dimension $d$.
 This requires the execution resource (e.g., block) to consists of as many sub-execution resources (e.g., threads) as there are elements in the array.
 Each sub-execution resource takes ownership over one element, ensuring a safe concurrent array access.